liimaa/hamk-sysadmin-docker.github.io/part0.md

 Part 4

-We will do an assignment where we go through the all topics of course
+We will do an assignment where we go through the all topics of course.

 ## Installing Docker ##